 With 5 W drives the unchanged (except a deleted 100 pf cap) amplifier gave the best results.

-Almost immediately after publishing the Dutch version of this article, questions from abroad arose, such as: is there a way to drive this linear to its full potential with an input of let's say 5 Watt (FT-817)?
-Because I don't own a HLA 300, it's hard to predict.
+Almost immediately after publishing the Dutch version of this topic, questions from abroad arose, such as: is there a way to drive this linear to its full potential with an input of let's say 5 Watt (FT-817).

 For a better overview the two positions of relays RL1 are drawn (fig»), including the converted resistors.
 For a drive of 5 W, one can replace all the original resistors, but putting-in parallel resistors instead is much easier to experiment and getting things back in original condition again.
 The capacitor of 100 pF wasn't drawn in the schematic, however it was mounted in the amp.
 While testing it showed that the 100 pF capacitor in this specific amplifier better could be taken out to improve performance.